-Powered by machine learning, the Original Quick Mask tool creates high-quality masks with just a few strokes.
+Powered by machine learning, the Quick Mask brush creates high-quality masks with just a few strokes.
 To use it, you paint areas you want to keep in green and areas you want to drop in red.
-Then, using its artificial intelligence, Photo RAW analyses the color, tone and texture of the marked regions to learn what you want to make out and then automatically finds the edges and creates the mask for you.
+Photo RAW analyses the color, tone and texture of the marked regions to learn what you want to make out and then automatically finds the edges and creates the mask for you.
 Use it with layers to replace skies or with filters to selectively apply them.